mariohernandez/component-based-development/exercises/3-building-components.md

 .social-icons__item {
   margin: 0 1rem;

-  &--first {
-    margin-left: 0;
 }
-}

-.social-icon--img {
+.social-icons--icon {
   width: 24px;
   height: 24px;
 }
 ```

 As we did with the eyebrow component, we have written css styles to make the icons looks nicer.
-Again, the commented code in the sass file is what KSS node will use to create/render our social icons component.
+Again, the commented code in the sass file is what KSS Node will use to create/render our social icons component.

 Let's compile the styleguide again to create the social icons component.